StrongSORT: Make DeepSORT Great Again: Experiments

-\textbf{Qualitative Results.} Figure \ref{figure_visualization} visualizes several tracking results of StrongSORT++ on the test sets of MOT17 and MOT20.
+Figure \ref{figure_visualization} visualizes several tracking results of StrongSORT++ on the test sets of MOT17, MOT20, DanceTrack and KITTI.
 The results of MOT17-01 show the effectiveness of our method in normal scenarios.
 From the results of MOT17-08, we can see correct associations after occlusion.
-The results of MOT17-14 prove that our method can work well while the camera is moving.
+The results of MOT17-14 show that our method can work well while the camera is moving.
 Moreover, the results of MOT20-04 show the excellent performance of StrongSORT++ in scenarios with severe occlusion.
+The results of DanceTrack and KITTI demonstrate the effectiveness of StrongSORT++ while facing the problems of complex motion patterns and low frame rates.